Talking To Teens About Money. (by Regiona Lewis, a national television contributor and host of USA Today’s daily “Money Quick Tips” videos).

 Explain recurring bills, especially the difference between monthly rent or mortgage payments, utilities and cable or cellphone bills compared with money spent on eating out, the movies or a new pair of shoes.
 Discuss why recurring bills have to be covered before other spending is even considered.

-When it comes to finding the perfect place to call home, you may face a…
+When it comes to finding the perfect home, one of the biggest decisions you'll face…